 5 mock metagenomic datasets were used to assess the performance of this strategy.
-Briefly, simulated reads of 50 bacterial genomes from 10 common genera present in the human gut were generated by iMESSi [45], including the 5 pathogenic E. coli strains mentioned above (Supplementary Table S1).
-Each dataset was simulated at the same complexity level with 80 million (M) 80bp paired-end reads of 10 strains from 10 different genera and the relative abundances of strains were assigned by the broken-stick model (Supplementary Table S2).
+Briefly, simulated reads of 60 bacterial genomes from 14 common genera (Bifidobacterium, Clostridium, Enterobacter, Escherichia, Haemophilus, Klebsiella, Lactobacillus, Neisseria, Pseudomonas, Salmonella, Shigella, Staphylococcus, Streptococcus, Yersinia) present in the human gut (Supplementary Table S1), including the 5 pathogenic E. coli strains mentioned above and 10 strains from E. coli-closely-related species (Enterobacter aerogenes, Enterobacter cloacae, Escherichia albertii, Escherichia fergusonii, Klebsiella oxytoca, Klebsiella pneumoniae, Shigella boydii, Shigella sonnei and Salmonella enterica), were generated by iMESSi [46].
+Each dataset was simulated at the same complexity level with 100 million (M) 80bp paired-end reads of 12 strains from 11-12 different genera, including 2 strains of closely related species to E. coli, and the relative abundances of strains were assigned by the broken-stick model (Supplementary Table S2).
 Simulated reads were first independently assembled into assemblies by SOAPdenovo2 in each dataset [43], with an empirical k-mer size of 41.
-Genes were then predicted on assemblies longer than 500 bp using MetaGeneMark [40] (default parameters were used except the minimum length of genes was set as 100 bp).
+Genes were then predicted on assemblies longer than 500bp using MetaGeneMark [42] (default parameters were used except the minimum length of genes was set as 100bp).

-Assemblies of each mock dataset were first aligned against the 5 pathogenic E. coli reference genomes by BLAT[44].
-Those assemblies that have an overall $\geq$ 90% overlap and $\geq$ 95% identity with the reference genomes were considered as E. coli genome-derived (traditional genome alignment-based strategy) and were recruited for construction of a reference pangenome network (RPGN).
+Assemblies of each mock dataset were first aligned against the 5 pathogenic E. coli reference genomes by BLAT [45].
+Those assemblies that have an overall \geq 90% overlap and \geq 95% identity with the reference genomes were considered as E. coli genome-derived (traditional genome alignment-based strategy).
+Those E. coli genome-derived assemblies containing at least three genes (i.e., containing at least two edges) were recruited for construction of a reference pangenome network (RPGN).
 A query pangenome network (QPGN) was then generated from assemblies selected by the gene alignment-based strategy with c = 3 and r = 0.5 as described above.

-Accuracy of query assembly recruitment was assessed, in respect of conformity and divergence between the RPGN with the QGPN (Supplementary Text 3 and 4 in Supplementary File S1).
-The result showed that the QPGN recovered 87.9% of node and 90.3% of edge in the RPGN, while falsely included 0% of node and less than 1% of edge, which demonstrated the high accuracy of the gene alignment-based strategy for recruitment of metagenome assemblies.
+Accuracy of query assembly recruitment was assessed, in respect of conformity and divergence between the RPGN with the QGPN (Supplementary Text 4 and 5 in Supplementary File S2).
+The result showed that the QPGN recovered 84.3% of node and 84.7% of edge in the RPGN, while falsely included 1.1% of node and 2.2% of edge, which demonstrated the high accuracy of the gene alignment-based strategy for recruitment of metagenome assemblies.